 Where is the best place to stay in Hawaii for the first time?

 If you’re a first-time adventurer in Hawaii and counting those precious pennies, look no further than the island of Oahu.
 This gem is where it’s at!
 Oahu is not only home to the state capital, Honolulu, but it also serves up a delightful mix of beaches, vibrant city vibes, and cultural immersion.

 Final Thoughts on Where to Stay in Hawaii

 Oahu is the most convenient island for solo travelers, families, and groups alike.
-The Big Island is twice the size of Oahu and has plenty to see as well!
-Our top hostel pick is Seaside Hawaiian Hostel Waikiki, and our top hotel pick for where to stay in Hawaii is Sheraton Waikiki!
+The Big Island is twice the size of Oahu and has lots to see as well!

-Ultimately though, you can’t go wrong.
-All of the island have plenty of beautiful beaches and offer a slice of tropical paradise.
+Ultimately, you can’t go wrong!
+All of the Hawaiian islands are abundant with natural beauty, and the beautiful beaches offer a slice of tropical paradise.

 Do you own an awesome hostel, hotel, or apartment?
 Want to be featured on our list?
 Email [email protected] to find out how.